Grandpee/Lambda-authenticate-with-API-Gateway/README.md

 # Lambda-authenticate-with-API-Gateway
-Lambda function that trigger by API-gateway to authenticate new member
+Lambda function that triggered by API-gateway to authenticate new member.